The Big Fat Lie Exposed!

 - Stay away from the newly invented “Stuffed Crust.”
 These are crusts that have been injected with cheese.

-You should also order plenty of green salads and stay clear of the typical side orders such as bread sticks, Buffalo chicken wings and cheesy bread.
+To support your transition to health honesty and away from the big fat lie, you should also order plenty of green salads and stay clear of the typical side orders such as breadsticks, buffalo chicken wings, and cheesy bread.

 Foods and Their Fat Content

-Here are some common foods and their fat contents that you can consider instead of French fries and/or pizza.
+Here is more about the big fat lie and here are some common foods and their fat contents that you can consider instead of French fries and/or pizza.

 Food high in saturated fat: bacon, bologna, butter, cheese, chocolate, cream, cream cheese, fried foods, ice cream, lard, whole milk, shortening and stick margarine.
-Try to avoid all of these.
+Try to avoid all of these and keep the big fat lie in mind.

 Food with no saturated fat: beans and vegetables are highly recommended.
-Candy, certain grains, pasta, soft drinks, hard candy and sugar are not recommended.
+Candy, certain grains, pasta, soft drinks, hard candy, and sugar are not recommended.
+Keep reading about how to protect yourself from the big fat lie.

 Best Anti-aging Diets

-In the aging adult, we must look upon food like a drug.
+In the fight against the big fat lie, in the aging adult, we must look upon food like a drug.
 Excessive consumption of simple carbohydrates such as cakes and soda and starch over the past 20 years have created a carbohydrate addiction in 30 to 40 percent of the adult population.
 They crave carbohydrates, much like a heroin addict craves heroin.
-Most adults who are accustomed to a high carbohydrate diet simply cannot change.
+Most adults who are accustomed to a high carbohydrate diet simply cannot change and the big fat lie only encourages them to avoid fats.

-For optimum health, we must maintain a balanced diet of good fats, good proteins, and good carbohydrates.
+For optimum health, we must maintain a balanced diet of good fats, good proteins, and good carbohydrates, and ignore the big fat lie.

-The best diet for you is dependent on your current dietary intake of carbohydrates.
+The best diet for you is dependent on your current dietary intake of carbohydrates not fats, as the big fat lie would suggest.

-If you have not been eating excessive refined carbohydrates such as cakes and starchy foods such as pasta, in good health and close to ideal body weight, try the following: a high complex carbohydrate diet (45%), moderate protein (25%), and fat (30%) diet.
+So, if you want to rid your life of the big fat lie, recognize that if you have not been eating excessive refined carbohydrates such as cakes and starchy foods such as pasta, in good health and close to ideal body weight, try the following: a high complex carbohydrate diet (45%), moderate protein (25%), and fat (30%) diet.
 The Mediterranean diet is a good model, with plenty of fresh salads, fruits and vegetables, fish, and olive oil.
+The healthy fats within it prove the truth about the big fat lie.

 Here is a sample of what you should be taking: